A popular rugby league player who recently took steps to deal with his hair loss

 has revealed that he wanted to do so to regain his confidence and stop cruel taunts from others.

 .
 This genetic condition affects vast swathes of men worldwide, with around half of all males losing hair to it by the time they are 50.
 Though Gale is only 29, it is by no means unusual to develop this hereditary issue at his age; the condition can strike any time post-puberty and is becoming increasingly common among men in their 20s.

 Inspired by Rooney?

 course, but Gale chose the surgical route and shelled out £6,000 for a seven-and-a-half-hour transplant procedure at a private clinic in Leeds.
 Possibly inspired by footballer Wayne Rooney, whose hair transplants

-What is interesting is that the operation is merely the start of Gale’s hair restoration journey, as he will need to use hair loss treatment products if he doesn’t want to run the risk of his existing hairs, those that surround the newly-implanted ones, to thin out – which they are likely to do as they remain susceptible to the ravages of a testosterone by-product named DHT.
+What is interesting is that the operation is merely the start of Gale’s hair restoration journey, as he will need to use hair loss treatment products if he doesn’t want to run the risk of his existing hairs, those that surround the newly-implanted ones, to thin out which they are likely to do as they remain susceptible to the ravages of a testosterone by-product named DHT

 A biological quirk of genetic hair loss women means that follicles at the back and sides of the head are usually not affected by the mechanics that make hair fall out, and this “immunity” tends to follow them when they are transplanted.
 As such, they should not be affected by DHT.

 DHT (dihydrotestosterone) is ultimately responsible for causing hair to gradually thin along the top and front of a man’s head if he has male pattern hairloss.
-It binds to the susceptible follicles and causes them to shrink and weaken; as a result, thinning hair becomes increasingly evident until eventually it falls out, leading to hair loss in these specific areas – such as a receding hairline
+It binds to the susceptible follicles and causes them to shrink and weaken; as a result, thinning hair becomes increasingly evident until eventually it falls out, leading to hair loss in these specific areas such as a receding hairline

 Hair loss treatment

 , the second proven male hairloss treatment.
 This vasodilator is applied directly to the scalp in order to promote hair growth and is particularly beneficial for treating areas of stubborn hairloss, such as those around the hairline and crown areas.

 .
 Hair restoration is only really 'necessary' when it comes to cases of hair loss that is so advanced the follicles can no longer be stimulated through pharmaceutical means.
 Smaller areas such as the temples or bald spot at the crown can be filled in with grafts, though larger areas may be more difficult to operate on successfully depending on the amount and quality of donor hair available.